How to properly clean your wool mattress, topper, protector and wool felts

 Cleaning Up Accidents

-Accidents happen.
-Most wool products can be gently hand-washed.
-Make sure to avoid warm/hot water and to dry the item completely before use.
+Sooner or later, accidents happen.
+Most wool products can be gently hand-washed when a mishap occurs.
+Make sure to use cold water (avoid warm/hot water) and to dry the item completely before use.
 Here are some additional tips depending on the size of the accident:

 - Use towels to remove most of the spill.